nicolevanderhoeven/blog/content/ethics.md

 This statement governs my principles regarding my activities as a content creator.
 I've made this information public for transparency, consistency, and fairness in my dealings with viewers, readers, employers, and sponsors alike.
 It is a list of my expectations from others, but it also a list of what others can expect from me.

+## Personal Information

+In the course of my activities, it may sometimes be necessary to collect some personal information such as email addresses, names, and other contact information from people who have chosen to subscribe to newsletters or memberships.
+I will only collect this information when it is necessary for the purpose of providing the service or product that have requested.
+I will NEVER sell or share this information with any third party without explicit consent.

 ## Promotions and sponsorships

 I've personally paid for at least 95%, if not more, of the gear and apps I use to create content.
 The remaining 5% have been purchased for me by previous and current employers in the course of my normal day job.
 These cases cover things like laptops that I am allowed to use for personal work as well.
 I never expense items through my employer if their primary use is for my personal projects.